Summer 2017 - 89860 - PA W381W - Foundations of Policymaking

-This course meets on Thursday evenings from 6:00 - 9:00, but will also meet on some Fridays, during the day, for site visits with distinguished speakers.
+This course meets June 1 through August 11 on Thursday evenings from 6:00 - 9:00, but will also meet on some Fridays, during the day, for site visits with distinguished speakers.
 Time and dates TBD.

 This course examines how the U.S. Congress operates in both its legislative and oversight capacities.
 The students will learn how policymaking is affected by the organizational and structural make-up of the legislative branch and how congressional members and staff operate within the congressional environment.
 The course will examine the role of the Congress in affecting policies at the state and local levels as well as in the international arena.
 The course requires students to prepare and conduct various oral and written presentations offered in a range of congressional settings, such as a town hall, formal committee hearings, mark-ups, models/official travel, oversight visits, etc.

 - The governance of Congress and its rules, leadership and the processes it uses to affect policy.